CWHF Wins Two Awards for Season One Film Series of 'Great Colorado Women'

 - To expand our film library, the Hall will continue to create engaging films of each inductee’s compelling story.
 These films will be available to schools, colleges, libraries and other organizations to assist in educating the people of Colorado of the struggles and achievements of our amazing women.
 The goal is to inspire all Coloradans to meet their own potential.

-Rocky Mountain PBS and the Colorado Women’s Hall of Fame is back for season two series of “Great Colorado Women” channel 6 in Denver.
-The series will focus on historic and contemporary Colorado women and their little known, under-reported achievements in a five-episode series in early 2019.
+Rocky Mountain PBS and the Colorado Women’s Hall of Fame is back for season two series of the CWHF-produced “Great Colorado Women” channel 6 in Denver.
+The series will focus on historic and contemporary Colorado women and their little-known, under-reported achievements in a five-episode series in early 2019.

-Click Links below to see season one films on Vimeo.
+Click Links below to see Season One Colorado Women’s Hall of Fame Film Series on Vimeo.

 The premier episode of this five-part Season I features the story of Marion Downs.
 By simply choosing to stand in the shortest line she could find to register at the University of Denver after WWII, Downs launched an amazing career, pioneered innovations in audiology, and is institutionalized through the Marion Downs Hearing Center at the University of Colorado Health Sciences Center on the Anschutz Medical Campus, named in her honor.